TritonDataCenter/java-manta/README.md

 ### Testing

-When running the unit tests, you will need an active account on the Joyent public cloud or a private Manta instance.
+When running the integration tests, you will need an active account on the Joyent public cloud or a private Manta instance.
 To test:
 ```
 # Assuming you have already set your environment variables and/or system properties
 mvn test
 ```

+By default, the test suite invokes the java manta client against the live manta service.
+In order to run the test suite, you will need to specify environment variables, system properties or TestNG parameters to tell the library how to authenticate against Manta.

 ### Releasing